How Do Traffic Light Sensors Work?

 However, video sensors are less popular because they are more vulnerable to bad weather, tend to register false positives because of the glare of car headlights and shadows of vehicles on neighbour lanes, and require more expensive cards.

 Other Traffic Light Sensors

-Geomagnetic vehicle detection use changes in magnetic fields on traffic lights systems to detect cars, radar technique detects moving vehicles (though it is frequently used for pedestrian detection because the radars are rarely immobile), and laser technique measures the distance of the vehicle from the intersection (or road surface).
+Geomagnetic vehicle detection use changes in magnetic fields on traffic light systems to detect cars, radar technique detects moving vehicles (though it is frequently used for pedestrian detection because the radars are rarely immobile), and laser technique measures the distance of the vehicle from the intersection (or road surface).

 For any further information on traffic lights or for a quote on your very own traffic light system installation, please do not hesitate to get in touch via telephone, fax or email;